 - analyses the likelihood of the risks happening

-- evaluates the consequences of the risk happening
+- evaluates the consequences or impacts of the risk happening

 - ranks the risks that need to be dealt with in order of priority

 - identifies ways of managing and mitigating (reducing) risks.